FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

 Material and Craftsmanship

+The creation of each masu cup is an exercise in meticulous craftsmanship.
+Artisans carefully select premium hinoki wood, then precisely measure, cut, and join each piece to ensure a perfect fit.
 The traditional square shape of the masu cup demands exact angles and flawless edges, showcasing the craftsman's skill and attention to detail.
 Final finishing includes gentle sanding and polishing, which enhances the wood's natural grain and texture, resulting in an item that is as pleasing to touch as it is to behold.

 Variety and Modern Adaptation

 Modern adaptations have seen artisans innovating with masu cups through varied sizes, shapes, and decorative elements, combining traditional craftsmanship with contemporary aesthetics.
-Smaller masu cups are favored for personal use or intimate celebrations, while more significant, elaborately designed versions serve as striking centerpieces or ceremonial vessels at public gatherings.
+Smaller masu cups are favored for personal use or intimate celebrations while more significant, elaborately designed versions serve as striking centerpieces or ceremonial vessels at public gatherings.

 Deep Cultural Symbolism